Nigel Mansell: Personal life

 Mansell married his wife, Roseanne, on 19 April 1975, after having met as college students.

-He lived in Port Erin on the Isle of Man during most of his F1 career until 1995.
+Mansell lived in Port Erin on the Isle of Man during most of his F1 career until 1995.
 Mansell currently lives in Jersey, Channel Islands.
 He spent 11 years of his life as a Special Constable on the Isle of Man during his driving career, and in Devon after he retired from racing.
 During this period, he also developed a golf course in Devon.

 A keen golfer, Mansell revealed a desire to compete in The Open Championship and briefly participated in the 1988 Australian Open.
 In the late 1980s he bought a sports car dealership in Pimperne in Dorset, naming it Nigel Mansell Sports Cars Ltd.

 Mansell was the owner of the Team UK Youth cycling team.

-His sons Leo and Greg are also former racing drivers.
+Mansell's sons Leo and Greg are also former racing drivers.

 In addition to the aforementioned Ferrari F40, Mansell has also owned a bronze left-hand drive 1988 Mercedes-Benz (C126) 560SEC that he used to travel to races in Europe and later sold to art critic Brian Sewell, and a red 1984 Audi Quattro.